itsmikefuller/sdatools/README.md

 Finally, the `statistics` directory - not properly started in v0.1.0 - will contain statistical techniques and tests that an end user can leverage for research / data analysis purposes.
 Currently, the directory only includes an early-stages version of a summary statistics file, `summary_statistics.py`.

-As I add more functionality to the SDATools package, I am also producing unit tests in the `tests` directory to check that the package's components are behaving as expected.
+As I add more functionality to the `sdatools` package, I am also producing unit tests in the `tests` directory to check that the package's components are behaving as expected.